ibexa/documentation-developer/docs/update_and_migration/from_4.6/update_from_4.6.md

 You can customize the behavior of the command with the following options:

-- `batch-size` or `b` - number of attributes affected per iteration.
+- `--batch-size` or `-b` - number of attributes affected per iteration.
 Default value = 10000.
 - `--max-iterations` or `-i` - maximum iterations count.
 Default value = -1 (unlimited).
-- `sleep` or `s` - wait time between iterations, in milliseconds.
+- `--sleep` or `-s` - wait time between iterations, in milliseconds.
 Default value = 0.

 ## v4.6.14